-If tied together, the input voltage for VIN and PVIN can range from 4.5 V to 17 V. If using the VIN separately from PVIN, the VIN pin must be from 4.5 V to 17 V, and the PVIN pin can range from as low as 1.6 V to 17 V. A voltage divider connected to the EN pin can adjust the either input voltage UVLO appropriately.
-Adjusting the input voltage UVLO on the PVIN pin helps to provide consistent power-up behavior.
+If tied together, the input voltage for VIN and PVIN can range from 4.5 V to 17 V. If using the VIN separately from PVIN, the VIN pin must be between 4.5 V and 17 V, and the PVIN pin can range from as low as 1.6 V to 17 V. A voltage divider connected to the EN pin can adjust the either input voltage UVLO appropriately.
+Adjusting the input voltage UVLO on the PVIN pin helps to provide consistent power up behavior.

-7.3.4 Voltage Reference
+7.3.2 Voltage Reference

-The voltage reference system produces a precise ±1% voltage reference overtemperature by scaling the output of a temperature stable bandgap circuit.
+The voltage reference system produces a precise $\pm 1\%$ voltage reference over temperature by scaling the output of a temperature stable bandgap circuit.

-7.3.5 Adjusting the Output Voltage
+7.3.3 Adjusting the Output Voltage

-The output voltage is set with a resistor-divider from the output (VOUT) to the VSENSE pin.
-TI recommends using 1% tolerance or better divider resistors.
-Referring to the application schematic of Figure 29, start with a 10 $k\Omega$ for R6 and use Equation 1 to calculate R5.
-To improve efficiency at light loads, consider using larger value resistors.
-If the values are too high, the regulator is more susceptible to noise and voltage errors from the VSENSE input current and are noticeable.
+The output voltage is set with a resistor divider from the output (VOUT) to the VSENSE pin.
+It is recommended to use 1% tolerance or better divider resistors.
+Referring to the application schematic of Figure 31, start with a 10 $k\Omega$ for R6 and use Equation 1 to calculate R5.
+To improve efficiency at light loads consider using larger value resistors.
+If the values are too high the regulator is more susceptible to noise and voltage errors from the VSENSE input current are noticeable.